Elaine Moran Wellness

 It takes daily dedication to doing things that may be unfamiliar and uncomfortable—until they become everyday habits and routines.

-But most of all, it takes the courage to feel—instead of turning to unhealthy means, such as overeating, to deal with overwhelming or unpleasant emotions.
+But most of all, it takes the courage to feel—instead of turning to food, to deal with overwhelming or unpleasant emotions.

-But most of all, it takes the courage to feel—instead of turning to unhealthy means, such as overeating, to deal with overwhelming or unpleasant emotions.
+But most of all, it takes the courage to feel—instead of turning to food to deal with overwhelming or unpleasant emotions.

 The Story Behind "Weight Loss: The Screenplay"

-In 2011, my husband was transferred with his company to Southern California, so I left my job as a Weight Loss Counselor on the Central Coast to make the move.
+In 2011, my husband was transferred with his company to Southern California, so I left my job as a Weight Loss Counselor to make the move.
 Although I missed working with clients, it turned out to be a blessing in disguise—because I was finally able to finish the book I was inspired to write entitled Weight Loss: The Screenplay.
-I wrote this book with the intention of helping others improve their lives, never realizing how much it would deeply impact my own.
+I wrote this book with the intention of helping others improve their lives—never realizing how much it would deeply impact my own.

 Before writing the book, even though I was teaching others about nutrition and weight loss, I never felt like I had my own eating life completely under control.
-When I first began working in this field 25 years ago, I was able to lose 30 pounds.
-Over the years, I managed to keep off 20 of those pounds, but my weight would still fluctuate within a 10-pound range, even while working as a Weight Loss Counselor.
+When I first began my career in this field over 25 years ago, I was able to lose 30 pounds.
+Over the years, I managed to keep off 20 of those pounds, but my weight would still fluctuate within a 10-pound range—even while working as a Weight Loss Counselor.
 Like the theme from the movie "Groundhog Day," I would gain and lose the same ten pounds—over and over again.
-There were many days that instead of calling in "sick" to work, I wanted to call in “fat!”
+I also battled with imposter syndrome and there were many days that I found myself feeling tired and bloated due to overeating episodes and instead of calling in "sick" to work, I wanted to call in “fat!”

-However, deep in my heart, I knew there was something missing from this weight loss puzzle.
-I knew there had to be more to life than obsessing about food, counting calories and fat grams, and losing and gaining the same ten pounds.
+Deep in my heart, I knew there was something missing from this weight loss puzzle.
+I knew there had to be more to life than obsessing about food, counting calories and fat grams, and losing and gaining the same ten pounds—while working in the industry and feeling like a fraud.

-I knew there had to be more to life than obsessing about food, counting calories and fat grams, and losing and gaining the same ten pounds.
+I knew there had to be more to life than obsessing about food, counting calories and fat grams, and losing and gaining the same ten pounds—while working in the industry and feeling like a fraud.

 My Revelations

-While doing research for the book, I did a lot of soul-searching, self-reflecting, and experimenting—and I had many “a-ha” moments.
-I learned about our amazing bodies, our magnificent brains, and our potential as human beings.
-I learned about the power of our thoughts, beliefs, and emotions.
+While doing research for my book, I did a lot of soul-searching, self-reflection, and experimentation—and I had many “a-ha” moments.
+I learned about our magnificent brains, our amazing bodies, and our unlimited potential as human beings.
+I learned about the power of our self-image, beliefs, thoughts, and emotions.
 I learned about the importance of daily routines and creating healthy habits.
 And most importantly, I learned the true secret to managing my own weight.

 I originally began dieting in my teens to lose weight, but what I lost in the process was trust in myself.
 What I realize now after all these years is that I was focusing on the wrong thing all along.
 I wasted a lot of valuable time, energy, and money trying to find the "perfect" diet, so I could be at the "perfect" weight.
-But what I discovered was that it was never about the perfect diet or the perfect weight at all.
+But what I discovered was that it was never about either of those things.
 It was about finding that perfect place inside of me that loved me—just the way I am.
 It was about reconnecting to that part of me that knows I am worthy of loving myself completely—even in the process of transformation.
 It was about loving myself and my life while I was losing weight, instead of waiting for that magical day to arrive when I was thin and happy—and I could finally start living.

 It was about loving myself and my life while I was losing weight, instead of waiting for that magical day to arrive when I was thin and happy—and I could finally start living.

 In my book, Weight Loss: The Screenplay, I teach you what I've learned so that you too can begin to live more from this loving, guiding presence within.
-When you think about it, the body you're currently living in today is the only body that can take you to the body you'd like to have—so be kind to it!
-When you begin to practice radiant self-love, it will lead you right to the body and life you desire—and give you the freedom to pursue your life's passions and wildly follow your dreams.
+When you think about it, your current body is the only body that can take you to the body you'd like to have—so be kind to it!
+When you begin to practice radiant self-love, it will lead you directly to the body and the life you truly desire.
+It will finally give you the freedom to pursue your life's passions and wildly follow your dreams without having to worry about your weight.
 Click here to learn more about the book.

 You Are Not a Work In Progress